chrsoo/microservices/README.md

 The resulting image will then contain the container label `version: 1.3.9` (surprise!).

-If the we want to change something, perahps adding another standard label, update the logic to the bootstrap script, change the log configuration or perhaps just update the to the latest alpine for Java, we only change it in one place, i.e. in the custom base image `mybase`.
+**If the we want to change something, perahps adding another standard label, update the logic to the bootstrap script, change the log configuration or perhaps just update the to the latest alpine for Java, we only change it in one place, i.e. in the custom base image `mybase`.**

 Of course, we still need to trigger the rebuild and redeployment of all our Microservices but the DRY principle is respected.

 The beauty of this approach is that we still have our `Dockerfile` in each Git repository which can be customized if there is a real need.
-Just because there is a default base image does not mean that we force everybody to use it all the time,.
+Just because there is a default base image does not mean that we force everybody to use it all the time.
 All our CI/CD tools will still work exactly the same and the only drawback is that we now have one exception to manage separately from the rest.

 Please see [Dockerfile](Dockerfile) for a more complete example of how a custome base image can look like.